 Release forms from each member of the video crew, release of image and voice, location releases, and copyright permissions for each entry should be kept at the school sites.
 Students are responsible for obtaining the necessary written permissions on all copyrighted work.
 Paperwork must be kept on file with the designated school advisor.

 Release Forms: Every student on the submitting team has to sign a release form providing permission for the contest organizers and sponsors to use the video.
-For students under the age of 18 the form also needs to be signed by their parent or a legal guardian.
+For students under the age of 18 the form needs to be signed by their parent or a legal guardian.

 Location Permission: The location contract protects both the property owner and the video production team.
 Getting permission is also a courtesy that can prevent you from being ejected from a location.
 If you are shooting on private property of any kind, complete the Location Contract.
 A location contract is NOT needed if the film is shot on campus.